- This event has passed.

-Rethinking and rebuilding through innovation: Day One of Government After Shock is focused on helping different audiences reflect upon the crisis, share experiences, learn from each other, and work through options and ideas on the future of government through bottom-up, participatory conversations.
-Day 1 has been developed recognising that every jurisdiction has had to do new things, and thus learnt new things.
+Rethinking and rebuilding through innovation: Day One of Government After Shock is focused on helping different organisations, communities and audiences reflect upon the crisis, share experiences, learn from each other, and work through options and ideas on the future of government through bottom-up, participatory conversations.
+This bottom up structure of conversations has been developed in recognition that every jurisdiction has been forced to try new things and adapt in this year of crisis and complexity, and thus has learnt new things.
 How can we share and connect those insights to inform how we rethink and rebuild?

-There will be a wide variety of events focusing on different issues or themes.
-Some events may be concerned with reflecting upon an organisation’s experience of the crisis and considering the implications of that for its future.
+This series of events is taking place in a variety of contexts; some events may be concerned with reflecting upon an organisation’s experience of the crisis and considering the implications of that for its future.
 Other events will be large open discussions involving people participating from around the world.
-All events will be united, however, by their intention to help answer the three Government After Shock questions:
+However, all events will be united by their intention to help answer the three Government After Shock questions:

 - What do we need to leave behind?
 What are the things that no longer fit with the world we are heading into, what are the structures and processes that have revealed themselves to be inadequate, unsuited or inappropriate for the world emerging from the crisis?
 What did the crisis show was no longer appropriate, or what has emerged from or been exacerbated by the crisis that we need to stop doing?